aDotInTheVoid/gotoLang/README.md

 _V2 because i suck at git_
 ## Requirements
 Requires ply.
 Install with
-`pip install ply` if you dont have pip then shame on you
+`pip install ply`. \n If you dont have pip then shame on you